SharonOiti/Sharon-Oiti-IT-Support-Portfolio/README.md

 - 📝 Assigned static IP addresses and configured DHCP
 - 🔒 Created and secured a guest network
 - 🧪 Used `ipconfig`, `ping`, `tracert`, `nslookup` for troubleshooting
+- 🔌 **Created Ethernet cables (T568A, T568B, and crossover)** using crimping tools and verified connectivity

 ---